-Everything You Need to Know About Throwing a Block Party in Portland
+Everything You Need to Know About Throwing an Autumn Block Party in Portland

 If you’re ready to close down your street, fire up the grill, and get to know your neighbors over burgers and brats, we’ve got you covered.

 We scoped out the block party permitting process and rounded up everything you need to know. 🎉

 Do I need a permit to throw a block party?

 Yes.
 If you want to block off the street, you’ll need a thumbs up from the Portland Bureau of Transportation.
 That process involves a little red tape, but this guide should help you cut through it in 10 minutes or less.

 Do I need signatures from my neighbors?